vangberg/issuerizer/README.md

 # Issuerizer

-Issuerizer takes a GitHub issue and creates a summary, which can be used as the body of the issue itself.
-The summary serves as the entrypoint to the issue, and can contain quotes and direct links to comments.
-Since the summary is intended as the body of the issue, all user- generated content must be posted as comments, and the initial issue should be created with an empty body.
+Issuerizer is a CLI tool and GitHub Action designed to provide an 'entrypoint summary' for GitHub issues.
+It leverages large language models (LLMs) to distill complex issue discussions and comments into a concise, structured summary, which can optionally be used to update the issue's body.
+The generated summary aims to capture key discussion points, decisions, and action items, serving as a clean starting point for anyone looking to engage with the issue.

+**WARNING / DISCLAIMER:** This project was developed through 'vibe coding' and is provided as-is, without any warranty, express or implied.
+The author(s) take no responsibility for any issues, errors, or consequences arising from its use.
+Use at your own risk, and always back up your data before using any automated tools that modify your repositories.

 ## Authentication